oceanhealth/fukushima/README.md

-###### Final Semester.
-2022.07.01
+##### Final Semester.
+UPDATE 2022.06.03

-Japan has opened a public comment period on the final decision to dump radioactive wastewater from Fukushima into the Pacific Ocean.
+Public comment period open the final decision to dump radioactive wastewater from Fukushima into the Pacific Ocean.
 ##### DISCLAIMER: This essay does not debate the efficacy of Nuclear Energy.

 # Summary